 Minimizing Costs and Eliminate Expenses

 It goes without saying that if you have a limited budget, you will need to need to direct your expenses where it has the most impact on your business.
 Here are some tips to make your money go further in your business:

-• [b]Use social media as a marketing tool:[/b] opening a Facebook account or twitter account is free and provides you with a platform to market your business to a huge wider range of audience.
-To gain customers and generate sales through social media, you need to have a significant online presence, which makes take time.
+Opening a Facebook account or Twitter account is free and provides you with a platform to market your business to a huge wider range of audiences.
+To gain customers and generate sales through social media, you need to have a significant online presence, which makes it take time.

 It would have taken a lot of hard work and determination, but you are now generating income.
 It is tempting to spend the money on yourself or some new equipment as a reward for your hard work.
 Avoid dishing out money on new equipment or technology unless it will have a huge impact on your business by improving productivity or operational capacity.
 It is generally advisable to put the money back into growing the backbone of the business.